4th-earth/site-fourth-earth/site-raw/content.md

 - SHOULD NOT or NOT RECOMMENDED; and
 - MAY or OPTIONAL.

+Players personify Characters who interact with the Setting and other Characters.
+Interactions:

+- MUST be assigned a Difficulty Rating,
+- MAY target a non-health Life Battery, if applicable.

+The Player for the Character MAY create a Dice Pool based on the Difficulty Rating, where the number of dice in the pool MAY be less than equal to the number of applicable Proficiency Ranks available to the Character.

-## Difficulty rating
+## Difficulty Rating

+The Difficulty Rating is the keystone mechanic for Characters to interact with the Setting and other Characters.

+Character actions consist of the following, minimal, list of activities:

+1. Character intent; the Player describes what the Character will attempt to do.
+2. The intent is assigned an initial [Difficulty Rating](#difficulty-rating).
+3. The Player (and Narrator, if applicable) MAY negotiate the Difficulty Rating up or down.
+4. The Player creates a Dice Pool based on the agreed upon Difficulty Rating and rolls the Dice Pool, if applicable.

+Actions are resolved by answering the following questions:

+- Was the action successful?
+- How was the outside world affected by the action?

-Difficulty is based on qualities of the opposing force for the given interaction.
+Difficulty is based on qualities of the opposing force for the given intent.

 - Difficulty 0 MUST represent automatic success.
 - Difficulty Infinite MUST be impossible for the Character to achieve in the Setting.
 - Difficulty SHOULD be based on the Character attempting the interaction (standing up may be difficulty 6 for an infant and difficulty 0 for an adult).
-- Players SHOULD be able to influence the difficulty in one or more ways.
+- Players SHOULD be able to influence the Difficulty in one or more ways.
-- Rolling a single number on a single die in the Dice Pool SHOULD be considered success.
-	- This single number MUST be present on all the dice available for a Dice Pool.
-	- The single number SHOULD be consistent for the duration of the session and MAY change from session to session as agreed upon by the players.
-	- Difficulty 1 SHOULD favor dice over coins where an even or odd number represent success and SHOULD include the single number.

 <details>
 <summary>Vanilla implementation</summary>

-- Rolling 1 on at least one die in the Dice Pool means the actions was a success.
-- Difficulty can be reduced by spending Life Battery points.
+- Difficulty MAY be reduced by spending Life Battery points.
-- Difficulty can be increased or decreased by negotiating with the narrator, if applicable.
+- Difficulty MAY be increased or decreased by negotiating with the Narrator, if applicable.
-- Difficulty applies to probability to hit when [interacting with other Characters](#interacting-with-the-setting-and-characters) in a contested fashion; the actor rolls, not the target.

 </details>

-### Table
+### Difficulty Rating Table

 |Level   |Sides            |Human-friendly             |Opposing value |
 |:-----:|:-----------:|:----------------------|:------------:|